HarshZode/TaskManager-MEAN-Application/readme.md

 ![Todo Home](https://cdn.discordapp.com/attachments/837986831365963806/1111517456641556561/image.png)

 MEAN Stack App with Docker Compose
-This is a sample MEAN stack application that is containerized with Docker and uses Docker Compose.
+This is a MEAN stack application that is containerized with Docker and uses Docker Compose.
 It includes a Node.js backend, an Angular frontend, and a MongoDB database.

 # Prerequisites
 Before you can run this app, you must have the following software installed: